codefresh-io/docs.codefresh.io/_docs/pipelines/variables.md

   - /docs/codefresh-yaml/variables/
 toc: true
 ---
-Codefresh provides a set of predefined variables automatically in each build, that you can use to parameterize the way your pipeline works.
-You can also define your own variables.
-Some common examples of predefined variables include:
+Variables in pipelines allow you to parameterize the way your pipeline works.
+Codefresh provides a set of system variables, and the capability to define custom variables.

+* [System variables](#system-variables) are predefined variables prefixed with `CF`.
+  System variables are automatically included in every pipeline build.
+Here are some examples of system variables.
   * `CF_BRANCH` is the Git branch that was used for this pipeline.
   * `CF_REVISION` is the Git hash that was used for this pipeline.
   * `CF_BUILD_URL` is the url of the pipeline build.

+* [User-defined variables](#create-user-defined-variables) are custom variables which you create.
+  You can create user-defined variables for different entities in Codefresh, such as projects, pipelines and steps, with or without a default value.
+You can also import variables you may have already defined.

+Codefresh supports [two syntaxes](#using-codefresh-variables-in-pipelines) for variables: the UNIX syntax, and a proprietary syntax for use in YAML files.

-## Using Codefresh variables in your pipelines
+## Using Codefresh variables in pipelines

 There are two ways to use a Codefresh variable in your pipelines:

 1. Expose as UNIX environment variables
-   This is the default method, where all variables in all freestyle steps are exposed as UNIX environment variables: `$MY_VARIABLE_EXAMPLE`.
+  This is the default method.
+All variables in all [`freestyle`]({{site.baseurl}}/docs/pipelines/steps/freestyle/) steps are exposed as UNIX environment variables.
+For example, `$MY_VARIABLE_EXAMPLE`.
 1. Directly in YAML properties
-   Use variables can be used in YAML properties with the syntax {% raw %}`${{MY_VARIABLE_EXAMPLE}}`{% endraw %}.
+   This format, specific to Codefresh, can be used in in YAML properties with the syntax {% raw %}`${{MY_VARIABLE_EXAMPLE}}`{% endraw %}.

 {{site.data.callout.callout_tip}}
 **TIP**
-If you are unsure about which form you need to use, feel free to use {% raw %}`${{MY_VARIABLE_EXAMPLE}}`{% endraw %} everywhere.
-This is the Codefresh specific form and should function in all sections of `codefresh.yml`.
+If you are unsure about which format to use, feel free to use the Codefresh-specific format with the {% raw %}`${{MY_VARIABLE_EXAMPLE}}`{% endraw %} everywhere.
+This is the Codefresh specific format and should function in all sections of `codefresh.yml`.
 {{site.data.callout.end}}

-**Example: Print out the branch as an environment variable**
+##### Example: Print out the branch as an environment variable
 In this example, we use simple `echo` commands, but any program or script that reads environment variables can also read them in the same manner.

 `YAML`